 Aspen Follies is held on the ballfield on Monday afternoon, and will be a highlight of your week at Aspen Grove.
 Featured events include the earth ball, balloon catapult, leaky bucket, centipede walk, and many other exciting surprises.
 Be sure to treat your family to this event, and bring your cameras!
 Family activities such as rocket making, air rifle, archery, slingshots, and a treasure hunt will follow Aspen Follies.

 Water Frolics takes place at the pool on Thursday afternoon.
 It consists of races and relays for the whole family that even nonswimmers can win.

 Enjoy the opportunity to participate in organized competitions.
 Tournaments will be conducted for basketball (three-on-three), badminton, tennis, horseshoes, table tennis, shuffleboard, and other team sports.
 Signup sheets will be posted outside the Dining Hall.

 This hike takes you into beautiful aspen and fern-covered groves.
-The falls are breathtaking and produce a fine cool mist, refreshing exerted trekkers.
+The falls are breathtaking and produce a refreshing mist.
 These falls are located above Sundance Ski Resort, about two miles from Aspen Grove.
 There are a few fairly steep slopes on the hike, but the effort is very rewarding.
 Please do not attempt to climb the rock formations around the falls, as the rock is slippery and crumbles easily.
 The hike is four miles round-trip and takes approximately one and a half hours to complete.